(Image credit: Katja Schulz, http://creativecommons.org/licenses/by-nc/2.0/)

 It’s important to have the perfect lighting so your plant can go through photosynthesis.

-A Monstera dubia plant needs bright indirect light to thrive.
-In complete shade, a Monstera dubia can’t make it through photosynthesis.
+In the complete shade, a Monstera dubia can’t make it through photosynthesis.

 Direct sunlight can harm your plant.
 Otherwise, the leaves will become scorched and discolored.